Roswell Field: Death and legacy

-Field died on July 12, 1869 in St. Louis, Missouri.
+Field died on July 12, 1869, in St. Louis, Missouri, and is interrned at Bellefontaine Cemetery in St. Louis.

 He had six children but four of them died in early childhood.
 His two sons became writers and poets, one was Roswell Martin Field (1851–1919), and the other was Eugene Field.
 They all lived together in a house in St. Louis which is now a museum called the "Eugene Field House", or alternatively the "Field House Museum".

 Field was the subject of the biography, Dred Scott's Advocate: A Biography of Roswell M. Field (University of Missouri Press, 1996) by Kenneth C. Kaufman.